getminera/minera/README.md

 Configuring
 -------------

+Minera grows and now has some cool options.
-Minera needs only to know how to start “minerd” command, there are some options you can choose, so please refer to cpuminer-gc3355 README.
+First of all you need to configure the minerd options to know how to start “minerd” command, there are some options you can choose, so please refer to cpuminer-gc3355 README.

 Go to settings (*Miner -> Settings*) and fill the “Minerd options” textarea with something like this: